Start at Cornell Health

 - Visit Aetna's DocFind

-- Enter the requested information and the zip code for where you want to receive care
+- Enter the zip code for where you want to receive care

 - When you call to make an appointment, ask to make sure the provider is in-network with Aetna Student Health; DocFind is occasionally out of date